-Checklist: How can I recognise a reputable recruitment firm?
+Checklist: How do you recognise a reputable recruitment firm?

 Recruitment firms support companies in their professional search activities and take care of the advance screening in this process.
 The client (=the company) is thus only introduced to the best candidates and selects the candidate who will get the advertised position.
 But working together with a selected recruitment partner also makes sense for the candidate's career.
 Recruitment firms...